msgpo/boot-camps/shell/Readme.md

     cd boot-camps/shell

-had the same effect - it took us to the `shell` directory.
+had the same effect -- it also took us to the `shell` directory.
 But, instead of specifying the full path (`/home/swc/boot-camps/shell`), we specified a *relative path*.
 In other words, we specified the path relative to our current directory.
-A full path always starts with a `/`.
+A full path **always** starts with a `/`.
 A relative path does not.
 You can usually use either a full path or a relative path depending on what is most convenient.
 If we are in the home directory, it is more convenient to just enter the relative path since it